mikelaurence/blogly/README.md

 ## Features
 - Database-free, markdown file publishing: write articles with your favorite text editor & store in source control
-  - Preprocessing to allow for special effects like hiddenness (0.3), summaries (0.3), and more
+  - Preprocessing to allow for special effects like hiddenness (0.3), summaries (0.3), tags (0.3), and more
   - Code syntax highlighting (0.35)
 - Full set of overridable, customizable templates
   - Simple HTML5 markup